Lyreacrompane

 Lyreacrompane and District Journal 14 €15

-or by post from The Lyreacrompane Journal, The Glen, Lyreacrompane, Listowel Co Kerry.
+Still available by post from The Lyreacrompane Journal, The Glen, Lyreacrompane, Listowel Co Kerry.

-Posted to within Ireland - €25 (which includes P&P.)
+Posted to within Ireland - €25 (which includes P&P.) For more info call 00353 (0)87 285 3570

 One of the longest running local Journals – the Lyreacrompane and District Journal – is now in the bookshops.
 This is, by far, the biggest Lyre Journal yet, running to 148 packed pages of over 87,000 words and dozens of photos.
 The main content of the Journal is local history from all parts of North Kerry – including, from Castleisland, Listowel, Abbeyfeale, Ballybunion, Brosna and Knocknagoshel and the hinterland of those places.
 The increasingly recognised heritage of Lyreacrompane itself is featured.